-- 1) J2EE Complete Reference By: Keogh, James Publication: McGraw-Hill - 2) Head First Servlets & JSP, 2nd Edition, By: Bryan Basham, Kathy Sierra, Bert Bates, Publication: O-reilly

-3) Java Servlet & JSP Cookbook, by: Bruce W. Perry, Publisher: O'Reilly
+- 1) J2EE Complete Reference By: Keogh, James Publication: McGraw-Hill - 2) Head First Servlets & JSP, 2nd Edition By: Bryan Basham, Kathy Sierra, Bert Bates, Publication: O-reilly - 3) Java Servlet & JSP Cookbook by Bruce W. Perry, Publisher: O'Reilly

-- 1) Create a GUI based application which can demonstrate the use of JDBC for Database Connectivity. - 2) Create a GUI based application which can use for database modification using JDBC - 3) Create an RMI based client-server application. - 4) Create user registration functionality for student using Servlet. - 5) Create a web application that demonstrates the use of session management. - 6) Create a web application that demonstrates the use of servlet filters. - 7) Create a JSP based Web application which allows the user to edit his/her database information. - 8) Write a web application which demonstrates custom tag handling. - 9) Create a web application that demonstrates the use of web-application security. - 10) Write a web application for income-tax calculation using session bean.
+- 1) Create a GUI based application which can demonstrate the use of JDBC for Database Connectivity. - 2) Create a GUI based application which can use for database modification using JDBC - 3) Create user registration functionality for student using Servlet. - 4) Write a program that demonstrates the use of session management. - 5) Write a web application that demonstrates an implementation of servlet filtering. - 6) Create a JSP based web application that demonstrates the use of the java bean. - 7) Create a JSP based web application which allows the user to edit his/her database information. - 8) Write a web application to provide security to web application. - 9) Write a web application that demonstrates the use of JSP custom tags. - 10) Create a RMI based client-server application. - 11) Write a web application for income-tax calculation using session bean

-AF 601 - PROFESSIONAL COMMUNICATION - II SEM-VI (3rd Year)
+IT 618 - DESIGN PATTERNS AND APPLICATION FRAMEWORKS SEM-VI (3rd Year)